MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/guest-authentication-mode-only.md

 The Embedding SDK allows you to quickly integrate dossiers into a web application in a responsive manner.
 The code required for the dashboard to be displayed without requesting credentials depends on the how authentication is configured for the environment where the embedded dashboard is hosted.
 The example in this topic illustrates how to seamlessly display an embedded dashboard using Guest authentication when Guest is the only authentication mode that is enabled.

 To help you get started, we have provided [a live example](https://microstrategy.github.io/playground/?example=g2) in the [Embedding SDK Playground](https://microstrategy.github.io/playground/).
-By design, the code in this example only shows how to embed a dashboard and nothing else, and it embeds an existing dashboard from the MicroStrategy Library demo site, which has only Guest authentication enabled.
+By design, the code in this example only shows how to embed a dashboard and nothing else, and it embeds an existing dashboard from the Library demo site, which has only Guest authentication enabled.

-We have provided simple instructions and code snippets to help you configure the example to use a dashboard from your MicroStrategy Library Server.
+We have provided simple instructions and code snippets to help you configure the example to use a dashboard from your Library Server.
 If you customize the example, however, you must configure your Library Server to support only Guest authentication.

 Please also check out the examples in [Embedding SDK Playground](https://microstrategy.github.io/playground/) from the "Start over" button.